Alumni

 Aytaç Karabay

 Aytaç completed his PhD in 2020, and has since continued in my group as a postdoctoral researcher on the ORA project.
 In his PhD, he used behavioral tasks, such as rapid serial visual presentation and visual search, to study how task performance is affected by stimulus features, and how physiological effects due to the consumption of cocoa flavanols may alter perception and performance in these tasks.
-As a postdoc, he has taken up multivariate pattern analysis to study working memory and attention.
+Later, as a postdoc, he took up multivariate pattern analysis to study working memory and attention.
 Aytaç has now joined Daryl Fougnie’s lab at New York University Abu Dhabi.
 More details can be found on his personal website.

 Jefta Saija